google/pepper.js/README.rst

 If multiple mouse buttons are held, pepper.js will list all of them as event modifiers.
 PPAPI will only list one button - the one with the lowest enum value.
-There is a known but where pepper.js will not update the modifier state if a button is pressed or released outside of pepper.js's canvas.
+There is a known bug where pepper.js will not update the modifier state if a button is pressed or released outside of pepper.js's canvas.

 Platform Errata
 ---------------